-The following Risk & Compliance guidance note Produced in partnership with Stephanie Pritchett of Pritchetts Law provides comprehensive and up to date legal information covering:
+The following Information Law practice note Produced in partnership with Stephanie Pritchett of Pritchetts Law provides comprehensive and up to date legal information covering:

 ARCHIVED: This archived Practice Note provides information on the data protection regime before 25 May 2018 and reflects the position under the Data Protection Act 1998 (DPA 1998).
 This Practice Note is for background information only and is not maintained.

 To satisfy the first data protection principle in the DPA 1998 as derived from the Directive 95/46/EC (the Data Protection Directive), data controllers must be able to demonstrate, among other matters, that they have met:

 one of the conditions for processing personal data under DPA 1998, Sch 2, and